The latest version of this document is always available at https://thelfer.github.io/tfel/web/packages.html.

 By portable, we mean binaries that can be executed on machines:

-are enabled).However, using portable binaries does not affect the fact that
+bindings are enabled.However, using portable binaries does not affect the fact that

 MFront